Firebox Repair & Installation

 After

-If the bricks in your firebox are in good shape, but the mortar is starting to break down, your firebox is in need of tuck pointing.
-In this process, we remove the existing mortar and repack the space between the bricks with high-temperature refractory mortar.
+• Tuckpointing: If the bricks in your firebox are in good shape, but the mortar is starting to break down, your firebox is in need of tuckpointing services.
+In this process, we remove the existing mortar between the joints of the fire brick and then fill the gaps with high-temperature refractory mortar.

-If both the bricks and the mortar are in bad shape, the best option is to tear out the existing fireplace and have a new firebox installed.
-This is a big job, but Mr. Smokestack Chimney Service has the experience to make this a mess-free and stress-free experience for you.
+• Firebox Installation: In the off chance that the damage within the firebox is beyond repair, the best option is to tear out the existing fireplace and have a new firebox installed.
+It’s a pretty big demolition job, but Mr. Smokestack Chimney Service has the experience to make this a mess-free and stress-free experience for you.

 Completed new firebox installation with stacked stone surround and white mantle